Temporary Housing Industry Minimum Occupancy Threshold

 Occupancy Rate = 56.5%

 In apartment complexes there are usually two tiers of inventory units.
 The first tier is referred to as total inventory and reflects all units less any models.
-So if a 220 unit complex has 3 models, the total inventory is 217 units.
+If a 220 unit complex has 3 models, the total inventory is 217 units.
 The second tier reflects available units for the month.
 Typically two to four units undergo remodeling after a tenant departs and are not ready for occupancy.
-So there are really two different occupancy rates.
+Therefore, there are really two different occupancy rates.

 Inventory Occupancy – Actual occupancy divided by total inventory; this rate will always be less than or equal to available occupancy.